justinmeiners/lisp-interpreter/README.md

 - Standard library: subset of [MIT Scheme](https://groups.csail.mit.edu/mac/ftpdir/scheme-7.4/doc-html/scheme_toc.html).
   (If we choose to implement a feature, and it exists in MIT Scheme, we will try to follow their conventions.)
 - Exact [garbage collection](#garbage-collection) with explicit invocation.
-- Common lisp style unhygenic macros `define-macro`.
+- Common lisp style unhygenic macros: `define-macro`.
-- Single header and source file.
+- Single header file.
 - Easy integration of C functions.
 - REPL command line tool.
-- Efficient data loading and manipulation.
+- Efficient parsing and manipulation of large data files.

 ### Non-Features